coder/coder/docs/templates/README.md

 # Templates

-Templates are written in [Terraform](https://www.terraform.io/) and describe the infrastructure for workspaces (e.g., docker_container, aws_instance, kubernetes_pod).
+Templates are written in [Terraform](https://www.terraform.io/) and describe the infrastructure for workspaces (for example, docker_container, aws_instance, kubernetes_pod).

 In most cases, a small group of users (team leads or Coder administrators) [have permissions](../admin/users.md#roles) to create and manage templates.
 Then, other